jenden/intro-to-git/INSTRUCTIONS.md

-Git now indicates that three changes are staged for commit including the new files *requirements.txt* *scripts/update_data.py*.
+Git now indicates that three changes are staged for commit including the new files *requirements.txt* and *scripts/update_data.py*.
 We can now make a commit and permanently incorporate those changes.

 ```bash
 $ git commit -m "Add data update script and environment requirements"